d-rideout/MeleeWizard/doc/HouseRules.md

 10. The official rules indicate that damage multipliers multiply, so rolling a 4 to-hit for a charging pole arm attack does 4x damage!
 This seems excessive.
 Shall multipliers add?
 This seems more reasonable in a mathematical sense.
 So each double damage effect increments the damage multiplier by 1, and triple damage by 2.
 (Example: A charging pike ax attack rolls 3 to-hit for triple damage.
 Under the official rules this does 6x damage, i.e. 12+12, while under the proposed rule it would 'only' do 4x damage 8+8.
 (8x3.5+8 = 36, 12x3.5+12 = 54))
 <!--, as one might expect mathematically?
 (One can think of the damage multiplier as incremeting the exponent -->

+11. Can a figure choose to disengage from an imaginary foe?
+I am assuming yes above, but am soliciting opinions, as this has a significant effect on combat, e.g, it makes disengagement much less effective?

 ## Deviations from Official Rules:
 For the most part I want to stick as close as possible to the published